QuFeX: Quantum feature extraction module for hybrid quantum-classical deep neural networks

 The remainder of the paper is organized as follows.
 In Section \ref{sec:QuFex}, we first present a brief overview of CNNs and their quantum counterpart architectures, setting the stage for the introduction of the QuFeX module.
-In Section \ref{sec:Qu-Net}, we introduce the Qu-Net architecture utilizing the QuFeX at the bottleneck of the network.
-We numerically test and analyze the performance of the Qu-Net , for various model sizes, compared to an all-classical U-Net baseline.
+In Section \ref{sec:Qu-Net}, we introduce the Qu-Net architecture utilizing the QuFeX at the bottleneck of the network, and in Sec.~\ref{sec:tests} we numerically test and analyze the performance of the Qu-Net for various model sizes and datasets and compare it to a U-Net baseline.
 Finally, we offer conclusions and outlook in Section \ref{sec:conclusion}.